 This was made in 1946 and there appear to be two different models: the 5R080 and this 5R086.
 Going by the photographs on Radiomuseum, the difference is the cabinet style; the 080 was leatherette covered and looked more like luggage; the 086 was bare wood.

-I wanted to get this going again because while I have plenty of AM-broadcast radios, this is the only machine I have that plays 78 rpm records.
-I don't have many 78s but I have a few and once in a while I feel like hearing one, especially since they aren't songs I have in any other format.
+I wanted to get this going again because while I have plenty of AM-broadcast radios, this is the only machine I have that plays 78 rpm records (I've since acquired other record players which handle them).
+I don't have many 78s but I do have a few and once in a while I feel like hearing one, especially since they aren't songs I have in any other format.

 This "project" turned out to be a huge embarassment.
 I'd put off working on it until the Old Man was visiting, because I was convinced it was going to be part of the phono and I know almost nothing about that.